2003 International Criminal Court judges election: Nomination process

 Following the rules, the nomination period of judges for the 2003 election lasted from 9 September to 30 November 2002.
 The following persons were nominated:

 The candidature of Kocou A. Capo-Chichi of Benin was withdrawn.

 Minimum voting requirements

 Minimum voting requirements governed part of the election.
 This was to ensure that article 36(8)(a) cited above is fulfilled.
 The following minimum voting requirements existed:

 Regarding the List A or B requirement, there was a minimum voting requirement (not to be waived at any time) of nine judges from List A and five judges from List B.

 Regarding the regional criteria, there were minimum voting requirements for three African, two Asian, two Eastern European judges, three Latin American and Caribbean judges and three judges from Western European and Other States.

 Regarding the gender criteria, there was a minimum voting requirement for six female and six male judges.

 The voting requirements were as follows:

 Ballots

 The ballots took place in February 2003.

+Lots were drawn to assign the 18 elected judges to the different initial term lengths as follows: